axelarnetwork/test-webdocs/docs/roles/validator/troubleshoot/recovery.md

-# Recover validator from mnemonic or secret keys
+# Recover from secret data

 [TODO revise]

 ## TODO: build tofnd from source?

 [TODO: new section on building tofnd?]